topheman/snake-pipe-rust/README.md

 That way:

-- you could write your own version of the `gamestate` or `render` command in any programming language and make it work with mine
+- you could write your own version of the `gamestate` or `render` command in any programming language and make it work with mine, like this one in nodejs: [topheman/snake-pipe-node](https://github.com/topheman/snake-pipe-node)
 - it's a great exercise to handle stream serialization/deserialization in rust

 ## Prerequisites